 Driving Right Fit Traffic through Paid and Organic Channels

 As you’ll discover in this piece, ideating and creating content is 2/3rd of the battle.
 Another aspect is distributing and showcasing the content to the right audience on the right platforms.
 Concurate works to optimise the SEO, distribute social media content, and curate lead magnets on syndication platforms to attract the right audience for your FinTech organisation.
 Additionally, Concurate helps to land influential executives in your organisation to pen guest posts on premier publications and garner quality citations from reputed sites.

 Measuring Results, Generating Insights and Reporting on Results

 An organisation must gather data and derive insights to attribute results to specific efforts.
 At Concurate, we pride ourselves on providing transparency on how our content marketing efforts result in increased traffic, website engagement, an increase in the number of leads, signups achieved and customers onboarded.

-FinTech Case Study: How Concurate Converted Clients For ScanWriter
+FinTech Content Marketing Case Study: How Concurate Converted Clients For ScanWriter